 - PM eVidya programme to start immediately.
-All Classes from 1 to 12 will have a TV channel each.
-Also, e-content for visually & hearing impaired.
+In fact, all Classes from 1 to 12 will have a TV channel each.

 - Top 100 universities granted permission to start online courses by May 30, 2020.

-- The Society of Indian Automobile Manufacturers (SIAM) have complained that the “Aatma Nirbhar Bharat” economic package has left out the auto industry.
+- The Society of Indian Automobile Manufacturers (SIAM) are unhappy with the package.
+They have complained that the “Aatma Nirbhar Bharat” economic package has left out the auto industry.

-- SIAM said it had several engagements with the Government at various levels and was looking forward to some direct fiscal measures for the auto industry from the Centre in the ~265 Billion USD stimulus package.
+- SIAM said it had several engagements with the Government at various levels.
+And, it was looking forward to some direct fiscal measures for the auto industry from the Centre in the ~265 Billion USD stimulus package.

 - According to SIAM President Rajan Wadhera, the agriculture sector package may benefit the auto sector indirectly in the medium term.
-Still, the Indian automotive industry needed an immediate stimulus to boost demand, which has not happened.
+But, still the Indian automotive

-- The industry shrunk by 18 per cent last year.
-SIAM assessed the impact of Covid-19 and concluded that the sector could have a decline between 22 per cent and 35 per cent in various industry segments if the overall Indian GDP growth is at 0-1 per cent for FY 21.
+- Lastly, the industry shrunk by 18 per cent last year.
+SIAM assessed the impact of Covid-19.
+It concluded that the sector could have a decline between 22 per cent and 35 percent in various industry segments.
+However, this holds true if the overall Indian GDP growth is at 0-1 per cent for FY 21.

 - While the textile industry bodies welcomed Prime Minister Narendra Modi’s stimulus package, garment manufacturing companies are sceptical if there will be any significant gain.